efrecon/machinery/README.md

 Machine](https://docs.docker.com/machine/) virtual machines. `machinery` uses a YAML definition of the whole cluster to create machines, bring them up or down, or remove them at will.
-In short, `machinery` is to `docker-machine` what `docker-compose` is to 'docker'.
+In short, `machinery` is to `docker-machine` what `docker-compose` is to `docker`.
 In addition, `machinery` provides [Docker Swarm](https://docs.docker.com/swarm/) integration and will automatically arrange for the created virtual machines to join the swarm cluster or generate the token as needed.
-Finally, `machinery` also integrates with [Compose](https://docs.docker.com/compose/) and can automatically bring up specific project files onto machines that it controls.
+Finally, `machinery` also integrates with [Compose](https://docs.docker.com/compose/) and can automatically bring up specific project files onto machines that it controls. `machinery` is able to substitute the value of local environment variables in the compose project files before bringing the components up.
+Together with conventions for the dynamic construction of network-related environment variables, this provides for a simple mechanism for service discovery.

 ## Quick Tour